Associate (ACIfA)

 • displays created and the research behind it

-If you are unsure what to provide, please get in touch at membership [at] archaeologists.net.
+If you are unsure what to provide, please get in touch at membership [at] archaeologists.net and include your draft statement and/or CV as this helps to find suitable examples.

-For all upgrade applications we require a Professional Deveopment Plan (PDP) and Continuing Professional Development (CPD) log from the last two years that can either be uploaded to the form or tick the box to say you have an online log with us through the CIfA website.
+For all upgrade applications we require a Professional Development Plan (PDP) and Continuing Professional Development (CPD) log from the last two years.
+You can either upload these to the form or tick the box to say you have an online log with us on the CIfA website.

-You can provide your companies' templates or you can use the CIfA templates found here.
+You can use your company's templates or the CIfA templates for your PDP and CPD log.

 If you are currently a Student or Affiliate member, or have had a recent career break, please provide what you can.

-New ACIfA application fee is £25.
-Upgrade to ACIfA application fee is £15.
+A new ACIfA application fee is £30.
+Upgrade to ACIfA application fee is £20

-Please note this is a non-refundable payment for the administration and assessment of your application and not the annual subscription fees.
+This is a non-refundable payment for the administration and assessment of your application and is not the annual subscription fee.

-Before submitting your application you will be asked to declare that the information you have provided is correct at the time of applying and if you have been subject to a professional conduct investigation.
+Before submitting your application you will be asked to declare that the information you have provided is correct at the time of applying and whether you have been subject to a professional conduct investigation.
+Please tick the relevant boxes.

-If you pay through ClearAccept (replaced PayPal) you will not receive confirmation of your submission, we will contact you within a week to confirm.
+Please note you will not receive immediate confirmation of your submission, but we will contact you within a week to confirm.

-Referees will be sent a CIfA reference template (Word) to complete.
+Referees will be sent a CIfA reference template (Word) to complete, or you can send them the template yourself.

 Statement examples